bk7084/bk7084.github.io/assignments/FinalProject_2.md

 There’s quite a bit of computation happening in the background.
-If you find your program is too slow, try reducing the number of lights in *compute\_light\_of\_plot\_day(i, j)*, compute the light for only one plot, or reduce the size of your city. **You can always comment out the light computation while your testing other rules in your city.**
+If you find your program is too slow, try reducing the number of lights in *compute\_light\_of\_plot\_day(i, j)*, compute the light for only one plot or for a selected plot types (e.g., only houses and parks). **You can always comment out the light computation while your testing other rules in your city.**

 # Presentation and Report